Los Angeles County officials were set to vote Tuesday on whether to increase fines for wasting water.

 Los Angeles County officials have approved creation of an online database that will make municipal statistics and records available to the public for free.

 Rescue teams in Los Angeles County performed a record number of rescues in 2014, a trend many credit to the rise of social media, authorities announced Tuesday.

-Dozens of hires in the Los Angeles County Sheriff’s Department have histories of serious misconduct, according to a report.
+Four employees of the Los Angeles County Sheriff’s Department have been relieved of duty, authorities said Monday.

 Deputies with the Los Angeles County Sheriff’s Department will soon begin training on what officials say is the world’s most realistic use-of-force training simulator.

 The body of a 23-year-old missing CSUN student was found Friday along the 10 Freeway in Palm Desert, authorities said.